NickMyers217/advent_of_code_2018_nim/README.md

 $ nimble test
 ```

-That will run all the unite tests for the entire project.
+That will run all the unit tests for the entire project.

 If you want to run the tests for a specific problem use this command and a pick a day: